How to Ensure Learning Sustainment in your Organization

 - Memorialize the learning: By embedding lessons into the corporate culture and organizational policies, companies can ensure they are taken to heart and remembered.
 Companies can also improve retention by offering just-in-time learning tools for initial training and refresher courses.

 - Encourage supportive teams of peer networks: These can help increase sustainment.
 For instance, managers from different departments may have taken similar leadership training programs.
 It helps if the company encourages these managers to meet to discuss experiences with what they have learned.
 This could be accomplished in person or even through online forums or chat sessions.
 When these employees share stories about their success or failures with particular lessons, they can help refine their own application of knowledge and also help others in turn.

 So, Why Invest in Learning Sustainment?

 With the appropriate level and timing of reinforcement, you can easily enable your learners to remember more than the average 30 percent of what they’ve learned.
-Organizations can improve sustainment by letting employees know that they value learning, offering their people the best tools at the right time, and facilitating learners by giving them a chance to practice and discuss what they learned.
+Organizations can improve learning sustainment by letting employees know that the company as a whole values learning, by offering their people the best tools at the right time, and by giving learners the chance to practice and discuss what they learned.
 Ultimately, this is how you can ensure better returns on organizational investment in employee development.